 I haven't yet mentioned the three secretaries (Ginger Costa-Jackson, Teresa S. Herold, and Tamara Mumford).
 They appear almost constantly throughout the opera serving as aids, nurses, translators, guides, informers, background singers, and strumpets.
 (They remind me of the Three Harlots in McMillian's Romeo and Juliet ballet.)

-In an eerie passage, Mao jokes about the possibility of Chinese investment in the economy of the U.S. Now flash foward 41 years (2013 - 1972) and we see how Mao foresees the biggest fiscal problem now faced by Chinese leadership:
+In an eerie passage, Mao jokes about the possibility of Chinese investment in the economy of the U.S. Now flash forward 41 years (2013 - 1972) and we see how Mao foresees the biggest fiscal problem now faced by Chinese leadership:

 Nixon and Kissinger (Richard Paul Fink) are totally baffled by Mao's performance: